Creating Event Broker Services

 • Enable Secured REST Host—Use secure REST messaging.
 Enabled by default.

-• Management—This configuration is available in event broker services 9.13 and later.
-Use to enable the secure management connections necessary to manage the event broker service.
+• Management—Use to enable the secure management connections necessary to manage the event broker service.
 You can configure these options:

 • Enable Secured Broker Management host (SEMP)—Use the secured management connection, which uses SEMP to manage the event broker.
 You must always have at least one port enabled on an event broker service.
-This is enabled by default when an endpoint is created.
+Creating an endpoint enables this by default.

 • Enabled Secured CLI Host (SSH)—Use a secure port to connect to the event broker service using the Solace Command Line Interface (CLI).
 This gives you access to a scope-restricted access to the Message VPN on the event broker service that you may find useful for management and configuration.
 Typically, this access is not required.